Do you need to value a printing business? First, some industry stats to consider:

 Other business valuation methods for commercial printing businesses

-As with other small businesses, commercial printers can be valued using a number of income and asset based business valuation methods.
+As with other small businesses, you can value commercial printers using a number of income and asset based business valuation methods.
 For owner-operator managed printers, the Multiple of Discretionary Earnings method is a frequent choice.
 This well-known method lets you determine the value of your business based on its earnings and a set of financial and operational performance factors.

 For a well-established commercial printing business, the Capitalized Excess Earnings method is a good choice.
 You can calculate the value of your business and its goodwill – an important part of what makes a successful business worth more.